-We, as consumers, are caring more about the ingredients in the products we use, and how they affect our health.
+We, as consumers, are increasingly more concerned about the ingredients in the products we use, and how they affect our health.
 As a result, companies are marketing more products to meet that demand.

 But with so many options available, how do you choose what is right for you and your family?
 How do you keep them safe from both the sun AND the effects of some of the ingredients used in sun care?